By Kiyoshi Takenaka

 “Around noon I heard there was news of a fire on television and was surprised.
 My wife went to the site but we still don’t know what’s going on.
 I can’t get through to my son’s phone,” he said.

 The clinic’s website was not accessible but an internet archive showed it treated patients for issues from depression and panic to sleep apnoea and anaemia, as well as counselling to help people return to the workforce.

-The fire is among Japan’s deadliest in memory, following an arson attack at an animation studio in Kyoto in 2019 that killed 36 people.
+An arson attack at an animation studio in the city of Kyoto in 2019 killed 36 people and injured dozens.
 A 2001 fire at a building in Tokyo’s Kabukicho entertainment district killed 44 people.